6 Skincare Tips for Women Over 50

 Yes, you read that right: Snail Masks.
 Snail secretions, known as snail mucin, have existed in Korean Women’s skincare arsenal for a long time.
 Much like retinol, snail mucin is praised for its skin softening, plumping, and moisturizing attributes.
 It naturally contains hyaluronic acid and helps boost your skin’s production of collagen and elastin.
 While snail mucin comes in cream form, the easiest way to get the benefits is by using a sheet mask.
 Search for “Snail Sheet Mask” on Amazon and you’re sure to find something that piques your interest.

 Botox & Jeuveua

 Midlife is a transition for women and loving our reflections is its own journey.
 For women over 50, some days we find gold in the mirror and some days, bronze.
-But darlings, we have so much more freedom and opportunity than our mothers, that we should absolutely enjoy every minute.
+But darling, we have so much more freedom and opportunity than our mothers, we should absolutely enjoy every minute of it.

 How Do You Embrace Your Age?
 I would so love to hear from you either on Twitter, Facebook, Pinterest, Instagram, or in the comments section below.

 If you enjoyed this article on 6 Skincare Tips for Women Over 50, please subscribe.
 You will get each daily story delivered straight to your inbox.